 3. The Fruits of Purgatory

 This “entrance to hell” remained for centuries.
-After investigations, the pit was called a grievous fraud and was finally closed on October 25, 1632.
+After investigations, the pit was called a grievous fraud and finally closed on October 25, 1632.
 (It seems purgatory and hell were not distinguished from each other at that time).
 By the 19th century, the specific site of this pit is no more certain.
-Some scholars declared that sparse documentations from 5th century Ireland support this tale and that “St.” Patrick never even visited Lough Derg where the “purgatory pit” was said to have been.
-This was just a 12th century horror tale cooked up to fill the pews of the Catholic church (The Medieval Pilgrimage to St. Patrick’s Purgatory, 1988, 8-9).
+Some scholars declared that sparse documentations from 5th century Ireland support this tale and that “St.” Patrick never visited Lough Derg where the “purgatory pit” allegedly was .
+It was a 12th century horror tale cooked up to fill the pews of the Catholic church (The Medieval Pilgrimage to St. Patrick’s Purgatory, 1988, 8-9).